pffy/decoy-app/README.md

 > **NOTE:** If you prefer, you can change the text size to be very, very big.

-2. Create a new folder in your home directory:
+2. Next, we create a new folder in your home directory using the following bash commends:

 ```bash
 $ cd ~
 $ mkdir foo
 ```

-3. Change the directory to the new folder:
+3. Then, we change the working directory to the new folder:

 ```bash
 $ cd foo
 ```

-4. Clone the decoy repo:
+4. In the new folder, we clone the `decoy-app` repository from GitHub and change the working directory again as follows:

 ```bash
 $ git clone https://github.com/pffy/decoy-app
 $ cd decoy-app
 ```

-5. Authenticate.
+5. Before we continue, we authenticate.
 ```bash
 $ gcloud init
 ```